 (2) An instrument executed after the coming into operation of this Act by which by real personal property is assured to or vested in the Trust for the purposes of this Act or agreed to be so assured or vested is exempt from any stamp duty chargeable under the Stamp Act 1921.

-21. Application of Financial Administration and Audit Act 1985
+21. Application of Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Trust and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Trust and its operations.

-(2) The Trust shall not, without the consent of the Minister, incur any expenditure which exceeds the estimates of expenditure approved by the Minister under the Financial Administration and Audit Act 1985.
+(2) The Trust shall not, without the consent of the Minister, incur any expenditure which exceeds the estimates of expenditure approved by the Minister under the Financial Management Act 2006.

 [Section 21 inserted by No. 98 of 1985 s.
-3.]
+3; amended by No. 77 of 2006 s.
+17.]

 [22.
 Repealed by No. 98 of 1985 s.3]